ktorio/ktor-documentation/topics/client-webrtc.md

   operating-system level.
 * **JVM limitations:** Candidate prefetching is not supported. `iceCandidatePoolSize` must be `0` or omitted.
-The `facingMode`, `aspectRatio`, and `resizeMode` video constraints are not supported and throw an exception if set. `DataChannelEvent.Error` and `DataChannelEvent.BufferedAmountLow` are not emitted.
+The `facingMode`, `aspectRatio`, and `resizeMode` video constraints are not supported and throw an exception if set. `DataChannelEvent.Error` is not emitted.
 * **Media features:** Only basic audio and video tracks are supported.
 Screen sharing, device selection, simulcast, and advanced RTP features are not yet available.
 * **Connection statistics:** Statistics are available but differ across platforms and do not follow a unified schema.